pizmiz1/MainPoint/README.md

-# OnePoint - Grocery and Fitness in one
+# MainPoint - Grocery and Fitness in one
 By Ethan Britton! :)